Lip Tie in Babies & Toddlers: Identifying, Symptoms & Treatment

 Baby Lip Tie Symptoms

-If you’re dealing with a baby lip tie, your infant will likely become fussy or frustrated during feedings.
+If you’re dealing with a baby lip tie, your infant could become fussy or frustrated during feedings.
 You may notice that they don’t seem to eat enough or as long as they ought to.
-Rather than fall asleep during feedings, they tend to be irritable or may wear themselves out.
+Sometimes, they tend to be irritable or may wear themselves out.

 Lip ties also make it difficult for your child to eat solid foods or for you to brush their front teeth, due to how tightly the tissues are attached.